Sound absorption in glasses: Sound wave absorption in the three models

 Within the glass phase, the infinite frequency moduli $G$ and $B$ have a temperature dependence which is similar to the one of the elastic moduli of the corresponding crystals, for the same reasons of anharmonicity and thermal expansion \cite{kittel}.

 But what is fundamentally different from the crystalline case is that the sound absorption in glasses can almost exclusively be attributed to local structural changes.
 These local structural changes are structural Eshelby transformations \cite{eshelby} of an inner core of five to hundred atoms, which change the elastic misfit of the core with respect to the surrounding elastic medium.
-The anharmonic sound absorption known from crystals is negligible, unless one goes to very high frequencies and elevated temperatures \cite{vacher}.
+The anharmonic sound absorption known from crystals is negligible, unless one goes to very high frequencies and elevated temperatures.
+The influence of anharmonic processes on the sound absorption has been demonstrated for Brillouin data in vitreous silica \cite{vacher} and in alkali borate glasses \cite{cari}.

 If the barrier $V$ between the two structural states is low ($V/k_B$ 10 to 100 Kelvin), one gets a tunneling state, obeying the rules of quantum mechanics.
 The tunneling state can react to an external strain in two different ways, resonant or relaxational \cite{phillips}, as will be seen in detail in the next subsection.